logzio/logzio-helm/opentelmetry/README.md

 The Helm tool is used to manage packages of pre-configured Kubernetes resources that use Charts. logzio-otel-k8s-metrics allows you to ship metrics from your Kubernetes cluster with the OpenTelemetry collector.

-**Note:** This chart is a fork of the [opentelemtry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) helm chart, it is also dependent on the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/master/charts/kube-state-metrics) and [prometheus-node-exporter](https://github.com/helm/charts/tree/master/stable/prometheus-node-exporter) charts.
+**Note:** This chart is a fork of the [opentelemtry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) helm chart, it is also dependent on the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/master/charts/kube-state-metrics) and [prometheus-node-exporter](https://github.com/helm/charts/tree/master/stable/prometheus-node-exporter) charts, that will be installed by default.
+To disable the dependency during installation, set `kubeStateMetrics.enabled` and `nodeExporter` to `false`.

 ### Prerequisites:
 * [Helm 3](https://helm.sh/docs/intro/install/) installed